ftlabs/fruitmachine/docs/module-helpers.md

 Helpers can be released as plugins, if you would like to submit your helper to this list [please raise an issue](https://github.com/ftlabs/fruitmachine/issues).

 - [fruitmachine-ftdomdelegate](https://github.com/ftlabs/fruitmachine-ftdomdelegate) provides [ftdomdelegate](https://github.com/ftlabs/ftdomdelegate) functionality within fruitmachine modules.
+- [fruitmachine-bindall](https://github.com/ftlabs/fruitmachine-bindall)] automatically binds all the methods in a module to instances of that module.
+- [fruitmachine-media(https://github.com/ftlabs/fruitmachine-media)] allows you to create resposnive components.
+Set up media queries for different states and this plugin will allow you to hook into per state setup and teardown events when those media queries match.